Compiling and Running a Node

 incoming blocks.
 The blocks have to be scanned for transactions,

 and to find coins that are intended for you.
-In another terminal,
+In the interactive shell,

 Requested to scan from block number: 0